 5.7 Clause 5(5) provides that clause 5(4) does not affect the retention in domestic law of any EU fundamental rights or principles which exist irrespective of the Charter.
-These fundamental rights or principles are not defined nor identified:- the general principles of EU law, as they have effect in EU law immediately before exit day and so far as they -
+These fundamental rights or principles are not defined nor identified.

-It would be helpful if the Government could identify what are the fundamental rights or principles it considers are retained in domestic law and whether, or to what extent, they are included in the definition of "retained general principles of EU law" in clause 6(7).
-Clause 6(7) defines the "retained general principles of EU law" as -
+We believe it would be helpful if the Government could identify what fundamental rights or principles it considers are retained in domestic law and whether, or to what extent, they are included in the definition of "retained general principles of EU law" in clause 6(7).
+We welcome the analysis of the sources of rights which was published on 5 December: